FieryMewtwo/rp-alt-grub/readme.md

 ## Usage

-> The Dawn theme has broken icons.
-If anyone can recolor them to not be white, please send in a pull request.

 > If you use Arch Linux or a derivative, PKGBUILDs are on the way

 1. Download or clone this repository to the themes folder for GRUB.
 Usually, this is `/boot/grub/themes/`.